Amazon Wine is shutting down

 Today, Amazon Fresh is available in 20 major U.S. metros in addition to London, Berlin and Tokyo.
 How the existing online grocery delivery service will be combined with Whole Foods’ brick-and-mortar has not yet been determined.
 Still, it’s obvious that Amazon’s goal is to offer grocery delivery and pickup by leveraging Whole Foods, and that would include alcohol.
 Perhaps there will even soon come a day when you can simply say, “Alexa, send more beer.”

-In addition to Amazon Fresh, Amazon’s 2-hour delivery service Prime Now has been steadily growing the number of markets offering alcohol delivery, as well.
+In addition to Amazon Fresh, Amazon’s two-hour delivery service Prime Now has been steadily growing the number of markets offering alcohol delivery, as well.
 Today, you can order wine and other alcohol in Chicago, Cincinnati, Columbus, Los Angeles and Orange County, Minneapolis, Manhattan, Phoenix, Portland, Sacramento, San Diego, San Francisco Bay Area and Seattle.

 This not only competes with fast delivery services like Drizly or the broader Postmates, but also Blue Apron, which offers its own wines.